cayo-rodrigues/django-awesome-tools/README.md

 admin.site.register(User, CustomUserAdmin)
 ```

-In case you want to customize some kind of behaviour, you totally can, but you will have to overwrite the
+In case you want to customize some kind of behaviour, you totally can, either by overwriting the properties
+entirely (by inheriting this class), or by using one of the class methods defined in this class.
+For instance,
+if you added some columns that are not default of auth user model, but still want them to appear in the admin,
-properties entirely.
-For instance, if you need to change the columns of `list_display`, you could do something
+you could do something like this:
-like this:

 ```python